 ExoLab is an experiment platform that brings together classrooms and the International Space Station in a collaborative investigation of the effects of microgravity on living things.
-Designed with lesson sequence for 6th – 8th grade based on the NGSS, ExoLab is a plant biology investigation with Arabidopsis thaliana, a model plant organism used in many scientific investigations with a fully mapped genome (Kaul et al, 2000).
+ExoLab is designed with lesson sequence for 6th – 8th grade based on the NGSS.
 The International Space Station (ISS) is home to advanced microgravity research for academia and industry.
-Working with school districts across the United States along with the Center for the Advancement of Science in Space, Magnitude.io seeks to provide an extraordinary exobiology experience mapped to accepted local science standards while dramatically reducing the cost to access experiments in space.
+Working with school districts across the United States along with the Center for the Advancement of Science in Space (CASIS), Magnitude.io seeks to provide an extraordinary exobiology experience mapped to accepted local science standards while dramatically reducing the cost to access experiments in space.

 The dimensions of the device both terrestrially and in-orbit are based on the common CubeSat specification, which standardizes satellite payloads in an approximate 10 cm cuboid format.
 ExoLab is in a 2U format, which means that its dimensions are 10 x 10 x 22 cm, approximately.

 Within this compact frame are a series of sensors to capture, record, and report data, including images, as well as system to keep the plant alive.
 All of these operate autonomously and continuously.